 \section{Cobordism groups of singular maps}

 Throughout this paper we consider smooth ($C^\infty$) maps of $n$-manifolds to $(n+k)$-manifolds where $k$ is a fixed positive integer and $n$ is arbitrary.
 If we want to indicate the dimension of a manifold, we put it in a superindex (i.e. $M^n$ means that $M$ is a manifold of dimension $n$) but in most cases we omit this index.
-If we do not state otherwise, then we also always make the following technical assumption for any smooth map $f\colon M^n\to P^{n+k}$: if $M$ has non-empty boundary, then so has $P$ and $f^{-1}(\partial P)=\partial M$, moreover, the boundaries have collar neighbourhoods $\partial M\times[0,\varepsilon)$ and $\partial P\times[0,\varepsilon)$ such that
+If we do not state otherwise, then we also always make the technical assumption that any smooth map between manifolds $f\colon M\to P$ is such that $f^{-1}(\partial P)=\partial M$ and $f$ is transverse to the boundary $\partial P$.